 In collaboration with the appropriate administrator and faculty, determine faculty teaching assignments and load, maintaining satisfactory student/faculty ratios.

-In collaboration with the appropriate administrator, recommend hiring of full-time faculty and staff, coordinate faculty to sit on department hiring committees and assist in recruiting and recommending the hiring of adjunct faculty.
+In collaboration with the appropriate administrator, recommend hiring of full-time faculty and staff, coordinate faculty to sit on department screening committees and assist in recruiting and recommending the hiring of associate faculty.

-Coordinate and ensure observation of adjunct faculty.
+Coordinate and ensure observation of associate faculty.
 In collaboration with the appropriate administrator, address areas of faculty improvement.

 In collaboration with the appropriate administrator, and department faculty, assist faculty with curriculum development; catalog submission; and course outline revisions.